DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 ## Concepts

-A _split-tender transaction_ is when a transaction is broken down into two (or more) transactions each processed by a different payment methods.
+A _split-tender_ happens when a transaction is broken down into two (or more) transactions each processed by a different payment methods.
 In this use-case we will focus on the common case of dividing a transaction between a Lightrail Card (Gift Card or Account Card) and a credit card processed by Stripe.
 For example, if you are processing a $134.25 transaction and the customer would like to redeem a $30 value from their Gift Card, you need to charge $30 to the Lightrail Card and the remaining $104.25 must be charged to Stripe.

-The important requirement for split-tender transactions is to process them _atomically_.
-This means that you should either charge neither of the sub-transaction or make sure they all go through successfully.
+The important requirement for split-tender transactions is _atomicity_.
+This means that either all of the split-transactions go through successfully or none of them is charged.

 ## High-Level Flow

 The high-level steps for implementing a split-tender with Lightrail and Stripe is as the following:

-- Determine the payment parameters for Lightrail and Stripe payment.
+- Determine the payment parameters for Lightrail and Stripe payments.
 - Determine the split, i.e. the respective shares of Lightrail and Stripe.
-- Post a _pending_ transaction to charge the Lightrail Card with its share of the split-tender transaction.
+- Post a _pending_ transaction to charge the Lightrail Card with its share of the split-tender.
 - Attempt charging Stripe with its share of the transaction.
   - If this succeeds, _capture_ the Lightrail pending transaction and declare success for the split-tender.
   - If this fails, _void_ the Lightrail pending transaction and declare failure for the split-tender.

+There are two important differeces between the calls to Lightrail and Stripe APIs to be aware of:

+- The Lightrail API requests require a JSON object while Stripe calls require form-encoded parameters.
+- Drawdown transactions in Lightrail are modelled as a Transaction object with a negative `value`  whereas in Stripe they are modelled as a Charge object with a positive `amount`.

 ## Detailed Flow

 ### Determine the Parameters

-You will need the following Lightrail parameters (check out the [Lightrail API Docs](https://www.lightrail.com/docs/) if you need to read more about these):
+You will need the following Lightrail parameters. if you need to read more about these check out the [Lightrail API Docs](https://www.lightrail.com/docs/):

 - Your Lightrail `apiKey`,
 - A Lightrail `cardId` or `fullcode` to specify which Card you are charging.
 This is either a Gift Card or an Account Card.

-For Stripe, you will need the following parameters (check out the [Stripe Docs](https://stripe.com/docs/charges) if you need to read more about these):
+For Stripe, you will need the following parameters.
+If you need to read more about these check out [Stripe Docs](https://stripe.com/docs/charges)
 - Your Stripe `secretKey`,
 - A Stripe `token` or `customerId` to specify which credit card you are going to charge via Stripe.
-Note that based on Stripe's flow you have to either use one of Stripe's browser-side methods to capture the credit card information and exchange it for a `token` or use a `customerId` for a previously-registered customer credit card.
+Note that based on Stripe's flow you have to either use one of Stripe's browser-side methods to capture the credit card information and exchange it for a `token`, or use a previously-registered `customerId`.

 ### Determine the Split

 Let's call these `lightrailShare` and `stripeShare` respectively.
-Depending on you use-case, there are different ways to determining the split between Lightrail and Stripe.
-Here are some examples:
+Depending on your use-case, there are different ways to determining the split between Lightrail and Stripe:

 - You can allow a user to manually determine the split.
 For example, a customer can choose how much from their account credit they would like to use towards paying for a certain order.
-- You can check the balance of the Lightrail card and use its maximum available value and charge the rest to Stripe.
-This is a more common user-experience for Gift Cards.
+- You can check the balance of the Lightrail card and use its maximum available value and charge the remainder to Stripe.
+This is a more common user experience for Gift Cards.

+If your application is facing end-users, normally, the user need to see and confirm the split before you proceed to charge the credit card.

-Note that Stripe has a minimum transaction value requirement so you have to make sure that after the `stripeShare` is not too small.
-More details on this edge case has been discussed in [Redeeming a Lightrail Value at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/giftcode-checkout.md).
+Note that Stripe has a minimum transaction value requirement so you have to make sure that after the split, `stripeShare` is not smaller than that minimum.
+More details on this edge case are discussed in [Redeeming a Lightrail Value at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/giftcode-checkout.md).

 ### Post a Pending Transaction on Lightrail Card

 If you have a Lightrail `cardId`, the request will look like the following.

-- Since this is a drawdown, the `value` should be a <u>negative</u> integer representing the value in the smallest unit of the currency, such as cents.
+- Since this is a drawdown, the `value` should be a <u>negative</u> integer representing the amount to be withdrawn in the smallest unit of the currency, such as cents.
-- The `userSuppliedId` is a unique idempotency ID that you have to determine.
-We recommend you use the unique identifier of an object from your workflow such as the order ID, if this is an order checkout.
+- The `userSuppliedId` is a unique idempotency ID you need to provide.
+We recommend that you use the unique identifier of an object from your workflow, such as the order ID, if this is an order checkout.
 - The `currency` must match the currency of the Card you are charging.

 ```json